 In addition, the DOE Research Institution will provide the grantee, prior to the start of its Phase I grant, with a no-cost, six-month option to license the technology.
 A written statement certifying that the small business and Research Institution have executed at least an option to license any patents owned by the Research Institution related to the TTO topic will be required after notification of selection of an award.
-It will be the responsibility of the small business to demonstrate adequate progress towards commercialization and to negotiate an extension to the option or convert the option to a license with the Research Institution.
-A copy of the option agreement template will be available at the Research Institution's website owning the TTO.
+It will be the responsibility of the small business to demonstrate adequate progress towards commercialization and to negotiate an extension to the option or convert the option to a license with the Research Institution's website owning the TTO.
 A small business' failure to maintain suitable commercialization rights (at least an option to a license) could result in delayed work, deferment, or removal from the program, as further discussed in Section VII.